dustinleavins/CalculatorD/README.md

 On any system where CalculatorD works, the program generates a file by the name of `CalculatorOptions.cfg` in the same directory as `CalculatorD.jar`.
 This file stores program options that you can set from within the program.

-If you're a developer, you can use the provided makefile (or the provided Ant `build.xml`) to compile, generate documentation, and all sorts of other fun stuff.
+If you're a developer, this project uses Maven.

 Files Found Here
 ================